 Under this system of logic, a person can do wrong only to their own character.
 They do so based on ignorance (the ultimate 'vice').
 Beyond harming themselves, the only harm others can do is to what you possess (health, wealth, and reputation).
 No harm can come to you (your virtue or "essential character"), and so there's no grudge to be held following the actions of others or the unfairness of life.

-Philosophy is only useful insofar as we can apply its principles to the real world.
-It's hard to see what place ancient stoicism has in the self-help section of our minds or the therapeutic techniques of clinical psychologists if it doesn’t teach us how to love ourselves enough to set boundaries and avoid forms of harm that extend beyond your "essential character".
+It's hard to see what place ancient stoicism has in the self-help section of our minds or the therapeutic techniques of clinical psychologists if it doesn’t teach you how to set boundaries and avoid forms of harm that extend beyond your "essential character".
 This is where a closer look at the four cardinal virtues comes in.

 Ancient stoicism calls for the wisdom to make good choices between external/bodily things, in line with the primary cardinal virtue, prudence.
 There's no point sacrificing your own health, wealth, or reputation – these being ‘indifferent’, not ‘bad’ according to ancient stoics – to pave the way for the vices of others.
 There's also additional potential value in external and bodily things, as long as they don't distract from the intrinsic values that contribute to your (virtuous) direction in life.